Shoes for Sherpas

 and the Colorado Nepal Alliance

 Shoes for Sherpas is proud to announce a new partnership with Italian boot manufacturer Garmont.
 We are so excited, and feel blessed to be a part of this fantastic partnership!
 Garmont is creating a co-branded boot with the Shoes for Sherpas logo, is donating many boots to Nepali Sherpas, and will be providing Shoes for Sherpas with royalties from the sale of the co-branded boots.
 Read more here: New Partnership with Italian Footwear Brand, Garmont #StayWild #HopeWild #ShoesForSherpas

 Our flagship project: 2012-Present

 The Sherpas are an ethnic group living primarily in the mountainous regions of eastern Nepal, and many make their living as porters in the tourism trade as well as in the day-to-day transport of goods from village to village.
-Since quality footwear is often either unavailable or unaffordable, our goal is to provide as much “used but still usable” footwear as possible to those living in the region.
+Since quality footwear is often either unavailable or unaffordable, our goal is to provide as much footwear as possible to those living in the region.

 Shoes for Sherpas is a project of the Colorado Nepal Alliance, a 501(c)(3) nonprofit charitable organization.
 You can read a bit about the story of the Colorado Nepal Alliance and our projects on the About Us page.
 We’re more than just shoes!

-You can view pictures and dispatches from our past shoe distributions below, and we’ll be posting new reports from our Fall 2014 trip by late spring.
+You can view pictures and dispatches from our past shoe distributions below, and we’ll be posting new reports from our other trips by spring.
 Until then, start from the beginning with our first large-scale shoe distribution in the Everest Region in 2012.
 Or read about our multi-village shoe distribution in the Dhading District during June of 2013.